 In addition, there are numerous studies which demonstrated that with regards to bioavailability there is no difference between natural vitamin C found in food and Ascorbic Acid.
 The difference is found only in additional ingredients such as bioflavonoids, phytochemicals, nutrients and different factors which accompany vitamin C when we consume fresh fruits and other high in this vitamin foods.

-According to some reliable sources in many cases the true benefits of vitamin C in the form of supplement can be seen only if we take over 500mg a day.
-For example, the excellent and based on true science book “Ascorbate: The Science of Vitamin C” by Dr. Steve Hickey & Dr. Hilary Roberts points to at least 30 studies according to which the positive and beneficial effect of vitamin C can be seen only when doses of over 500mg are used.
+According to some reliable sources in many cases, the true benefits of vitamin C in the form of a supplement can be seen only if we take over 500mg a day.
+For example, the excellent and based on true science book “Ascorbate: The Science of Vitamin C” by Dr Steve Hickey & Dr Hilary Roberts points to at least 30 studies according to which the positive and beneficial effect of vitamin C can be seen only when doses of over 500mg are used.
 Another excellent book on vitamin C is “Primal Panacea” by Thomas, E. Levy MD, and can help you to understand the truth about vitamin C based on thousands of studies associated with it.

 Therefore, taking into consideration the mentioned above information, the natural vitamin C supplements and formulas seem to make sense only when they are combined with higher doses of at least 1000mg of Ascorbic acid.